pifroggi/vs_align/README.md

 Black & white mask clip where white excludes areas from warping, like a watermark or text that is only on one clip.
 Masked areas will instead be warped like the surroundings.
 Can be a static single frame or a moving mask.
 Can be any format and dimensions.
 The mask is relative to the ref clip.

 __*`precision`*__
-Speed/Quality tradeoff in the range 1-4, with higher meaning more exact and stable alignment up to a subpixel level.
+Speed/Quality tradeoff in the 1-4 range, with higher meaning more exact and stable alignment up to a subpixel level.
 Higher is slower and requires more VRAM.
 2 or 3 works great in most cases.

 __*`wide_search`* (optional)__
 Enables a larger search area at the cost of speed.
 When set to True completely different crops like 4:3 and 16:9, shearing, and rotations up to 45° can be aligned.
 Recommended if the misalignment is larger than about 20 pixel.